 About the Program

-SJSU's School of Music and Dance's Composition and Music Technology programs offer intensive studies in music composition and technology at the undergraduate and graduate levels.
+SJSU's School of Music's Composition and Music Technology programs offer intensive studies in music composition and technology at the undergraduate and graduate levels.

 Undergraduate students are guided through a series of studies designed to develop skills in contemporary compositional techniques and musical vocabularies.
 The lower-division courses are exploratory in nature, focusing on intricacies of various methods and musical styles.
 In upper-division courses, developing an individual style in emphasized.
 Students recieve weekly individual lessons with outstanding artist/teacher faculty, and participate in a weekly Composers Forum, often featuring prominent guest composers from around the world.